poojanoochila/Cross-Session-Account-Misuse/README.md

 ##  Executive Summary

-This case study documents an incident involving unauthorized account usage caused by session persistence on a shared college laboratory system.
+This case study documents an incident of unauthorized account use resulting from session persistence on a shared college laboratory system.
 A student unknowingly accessed another user's ChatGPT account due to an active session left open on a shared machine.

 The investigation focused on identifying the source system and attributing the activity to a specific user using behavioral analysis and indirect indicators.